srl-labs/srl-mirroring-lab/README.md

 ```

 ### Remote mirror destination on Leaf2

+On leaf2, the mirror destination is not locally connected but on a remote machine.
+In this scenario, the mirror source is based on an ACL entry.
+In the configuration below, the first step is to create an IPv4 ACL that matches ICMP packets (protocol 1) and assign it to the client interface `ethernet-1/1.0`.
+Secondly, the `mirroring-instance` is created using the ACL entry 10 as a source and specifying the remote mirror destination.
+The encapsulation type is `l2ogre` (L2 over GRE).
+The remote destination of the mirrored traffic is mirror1.

 ```
 set / acl acl-filter mirror-acl type ipv4 set / acl acl-filter mirror-acl type ipv4 entry 10
-set / acl acl-filter mirror-acl type ipv4 entry 10 description "Match ICMP" set / acl acl-filter mirror-acl type ipv4 entry 10 action set / acl acl-filter mirror-acl type ipv4 entry 10 action accept set / acl interface ethternet-1/1.0
+set / acl acl-filter mirror-acl type ipv4 entry 10 description "Match ICMP" set / acl acl-filter mirror-acl type ipv4 entry 10 match ipv4 protocol 1
+set / acl acl-filter mirror-acl type ipv4 entry 10 action set / acl acl-filter mirror-acl type ipv4 entry 10 action accept set / acl interface ethternet-1/1.0